NorweskiDrwal/chipper/README.md

 ## TODO

 ### Chipper is ready to use (I wouldn't say it's production ready, but I am going to use it in production when I make sure it doesn't suck).
-You guys' help would speed thing up, if you want to contribute.
+You guys' help would speed things up, if you want to contribute.
 Todos below are sugary improvements, which would further sweeten our time with this tool:

 <br>